1 Introduction

 converted to false otherwise.
 Thus a location path p[3]

-is equivalent to p[position()=3]
+is equivalent to p[position()=3].
+Otherwise the

 result will be converted to a boolean using the type